truenas/documentation/content/_includes/TNHardwareGuide.md

 * Simplicity - Simplicity is often the secret to reliability with network configurations.
 * Individual interfaces - Faster individual interfaces such as 10/25/40/100GbE are preferable to aggregating slower interfaces.
 * Interface support - Intel and Chelsio interfaces are the best-supported options.
-* Packet fragmentation - Only consider a *jumbo frames* [MTU](https://en.wikipedia.org/wiki/Maximum_transmission_unit) with dedicated connections such as between servers or video editors and TrueNAS that are unlikely to experience packet fragmentation.
+* Packet fragmentation - Only consider a *jumbo frames* [MTU](https://en.wikipedia.org/wiki/Maximum_transmission_unit) with dedicated connections, such as between servers or video editors and TrueNAS that are unlikely to experience packet fragmentation.
-* LRO/LSO offload features - Interfaces with [LRO](https://en.wikipedia.org/wiki/Large_receive_offload) and [LSO](https://en.wikipedia.org/wiki/Large_send_offload) offload features generally alleviates the need for jumbo frames and their use can result in lower CPU overhead.
+* LRO/LSO offload features - Interfaces with [LRO](https://en.wikipedia.org/wiki/Large_receive_offload) and [LSO](https://en.wikipedia.org/wiki/Large_send_offload) offload features generally alleviates the need for jumbo frames, and their use can result in lower CPU overhead.

 ### High-Speed Interconnects

-Higher band hardware is becoming more accessible as the hardware development pace increases and enterprises upgrade more quickly.
+Higher-band hardware is becoming more accessible as the hardware development pace increases and enterprises upgrade more quickly.
 Home labs can now deploy and use 40 GB and higher networking components.
 Home users are now discovering the same issues and problems with these higher speeds found by Enterprise customers.

-iXsystems recommends using optical fiber over *direct attached copper* (DAC) cables for the high speed interconnects listed below:
+iXsystems recommends using optical fiber over *direct attached copper* (DAC) cables for the high-speed interconnects listed below:

 * 10Gb NICs: SFP+ connectors
 * 25Gb NICs: SFP28 connectors